Tarpon Springs Municipal Marina

 When we returned, we met our friends John and Deb Neal/Saltaire at the Tiki Bar near the marina for a drink to celebrate their “wake crossing”, meaning they completed their Loop!

-After drinks, they headed back to their boat in the mooring field, and we wandered into town and enjoyed a wonderful Vietnamese meal at Pho Cali, recommended by the Dock Master at Marina Jack.
+After drinks, they headed back to their boat in the mooring field, and we wandered into town for a Whole Foods run, and enjoyed a wonderful Vietnamese meal at Pho Cali, recommended by the Dock Master at Marina Jack.

 Fabulous Vietnamese food at Pho Cali